Roly-Poly (T-ara song): Commercial performance

-On 17 May 2019, the song was covered by a group of female university professors called "SSAM" at the '28th Gamatbee University Festival'.
-The event was held at Gumi University.

-In May 2021, during their release showcase, girl group Rocket Punch revealed that they took Roly Poly and its performances as an influence for their newest 80s inspired album "RING RING", “If you look at the stages, there are many things we can imitate from the props and gestures.”

 In popular culture

-"Roly Poly" appeared on multiple South Korean and international television series and films since its release including in the first episode of the KBS TV Series Dream High 2 in 2012.
+"Roly-Poly" appeared on multiple South Korean television series and films since its release including in the first episode of KBS's Dream High 2 in 2012.
 The song was also played in the 2011 horror movie Gisang Spirit.

-In 2017, the song was played on the 7th episode of the KBS Drama Manhole.
-It was also played on the 5th episode of the 2020 SBS Drama Backstreet Rookie in a form of karaoke.
+In 2017, the song was played on the 7th episode of the KBS drama Manhole.
+The song was covered on the 2019 TV series Welcome To Waikiki 2.
+It was also played on the 5th episode of the 2020 SBS drama Backstreet Rookie in a form of karaoke.
 In 2021, it was played in the first episode of the webtoon-based drama Work Later, Drink Now.
+The same year, its Japanese single album appeared on KBS2's drama Cheat on Me If You Can.